 CoB Program Goals/ Classroom Policies

-To express ideas clearly, logically, and persuasively in oral and written communication
+Communicate ideas clearly, logically, and persuasively in oral and written format, using technology appropriately.

-To comprehend the challenges and opportunities of working effectively with other people in a diverse environment
+Comprehend the challenges and opportunities of leading and working in diverse teams and environments.

-To analyze complex, unstructured qualitative and quantitative problems, using appropriate tools and technology
+Comprehend, analyze, and critically evaluate complex and unstructured qualitative and quantitative business problems, using appropriate tools and technology.

 Classroom Policies and Procedures

-To ensure that every student, current and future, who takes courses in the Boccardo Business Center has the opportunity to experience an environment that is safe, attractive, and otherwise conducive to learning, the College of Business at San José State has established the following policies:
+To ensure that every student, current and future, who takes courses in the Boccardo Business Center has the opportunity to experience an environment that is safe, attractive, and otherwise conducive to learning, the Lucas College and Graduate School of Business at San José State has established the following policies:

 Eating and drinking (except water) are prohibited in the Boccardo Business Center.
 Students with food will be asked to leave the building.
 Students who disrupt the course by eating and do not leave the building will be referred to the Judicial Affairs Officer of the University.